andyblog/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-karpenter/_index.md

 Create a default NodePool using the command below.
 This NodePool uses `securityGroupSelectorTerms` and `subnetSelectorTerms` to discover resources used to launch nodes.
 We applied the tag `karpenter.sh/discovery` in the `eksctl` command above.
 Depending on how these resources are shared between clusters, you may need to use different tagging schemes.

-The `consolidationPolicy` set to `WhenEmptyOrUnderutilized` in the `disruption` block configures Karpenter to reduce cluster cost by removing and replacing nodes.
+The `consolidationPolicy` set to `WhenUnderutilized` in the `disruption` block configures Karpenter to reduce cluster cost by removing and replacing nodes.
 As a result, consolidation will terminate any empty nodes on the cluster.
 This behavior can be disabled by setting `consolidateAfter` to `Never`, telling Karpenter that it should never consolidate nodes.
 Review the [NodePool API docs]({{<ref "../../concepts/nodepools" >}}) for more information.

 Note: This NodePool will create capacity as long as the sum of all created capacity is less than the specified limit.